-I think knowledgeable persons from the society should come forward to discuss the problems in legal education and possible solutions of the problems.
-I would like to look into the matter from a different perspective and I believe threat of cancellation of affiliation of a university is just not a proper solution; rather there should be supportive measures from government and non-government sectors.
+I think knowledgeable persons from the society should come forward to discuss the problems in legal education and seek possible solutions to the problems.
+I would like to look into the matter from a different perspective.
+I believe threat of cancellation of affiliation of a university is just not a proper solution; rather there should be supportive measures from government and non-government sectors.

 Need for private universities

 Establishment of a university is a tough job.
 Lots of sacrifices, dedication and tolerance are needed.
-There is no doubt that we need universities.
+But there is no doubt that we need universities.
 However, there is doubt amongst us that whether the public universities are sufficient to cope with the growing number of students seeking higher education.
-If we concentrate our attention to the faculty of law, we see that there are four public universities in our country with law as a regular subject of teaching.
-Besides, the National University imparts teaching of law through law colleges in the country.
+If we concentrate our attention on the faculty of law, we see that there are four public universities in our country with law as a regular subject of teaching.
+Besides, the National University imparts teaching of law through law colleges.
 All four universities together could accommodate less than five hundred students per annum.
 If we take that all of them eventually complete the courses then we get 500 regular law graduates in a year.
-A country with 150 million people this figure is unacceptable.
+For a country with 150 million people this figure is unacceptable.
 On the other hand National University's role in making lawyers is limited to a certificate awarding body rather than a law institution.
-So, the quality of graduates from National University varies enormously within them, let alone any possible comparison with others.
+So, the quality of graduates from National University varies enormously among themselves, let alone any possible comparison with others.

 b.
 Role of government: The government does not have any control over the legal education in Bangladesh.
 There are cases where a law graduate never attended any formal class.
 This is the only profession in the country where there is no realistic professional conduct rules.
 Everyone seems concerned that the standard of legal profession has fallen but there is no initiative from government to maintain the standard let alone raise is.